Analytic language

-An analytic language is a type of natural language that uses affixes very rarely but in which a series of root/stem words is accompanied by prepositions, postpositions, particles, and modifiers.
+An analytic language is a type of natural language that uses affixes very rarely but in which a series of root/stem words is accompanied by prepositions, postpositions, particles and modifiers.
 This is opposed to synthetic languages, which synthesize many concepts into a single word, using affixes regularly.

-Syntactic roles are assigned to words primarily by word order.
-For example, by changing the individual words in the Latin phrase "fēl-is pisc-em cēpit" ("the cat caught the fish") to "fēl-em pisc-is cēpit" ("the fish caught the cat"), the fish becomes the subject, while the cat becomes the object.
-This transformation is not possible in an analytic language without altering the word order.
+In an analytic language, syntactic roles are assigned to words primarily by word order.
+For example, in English, the sentences "the cat caught the fish" and "the fish caught the cat" have different meanings, expressed by different word orders.
+This can be contrasted with a synthetic language such as Latin, in which the same difference in meaning can be expressed by changing the individual words while keeping the same word order: "fēlis piscem cēpit" means 'the cat caught the fish', while "fēlem piscis cēpit" means 'the fish caught the cat'.

 Typically, analytic languages have a low morpheme-per-word ratio, especially with respect to inflectional morphemes.

 No natural language, however, is purely analytic or purely synthetic.

 Background

 The term analytic is commonly used in a relative rather than an absolute sense.
-The most prominent and widely used Indo-European analytic language is Modern English, which has lost much of the inflectional morphology that it inherited from Proto-Indo-European, Proto-Germanic and Old English over the centuries and has not gained any new inflectional morphemes in the meantime, which makes it more analytic than most other Indo-European languages.
+The most prominent and widely used Indo-European analytic language is Modern English, which over the centuries has lost much of the inflectional morphology that it inherited from Proto-Indo-European, Proto-Germanic and Old English and has not gained any new inflectional morphemes in the meantime, which makes it more analytic than most other Indo-European languages.

-For example, Proto-Indo-European had much more complex grammatical conjugation, grammatical genders, dual number and inflections for eight or nine cases in its nouns, pronouns, adjectives, numerals, participles, postpositions and determiners.
-Standard English has lost nearly all of them (except for three modified cases for pronouns) along with genders and dual number and simplified its conjugation.
+For example, Proto-Indo-European had much more complex grammatical conjugation; grammatical genders; dual number; and inflections for eight or nine cases in its nouns, pronouns, adjectives, numerals, participles, postpositions and determiners.
+Standard English has lost nearly all of these inflected forms (except for three modified cases for pronouns) and grammatical gender and dual number, and has simplified its conjugation.

-Latin, German, Greek, and Russian and a majority of the Slavic languages, characterized by free word order, are synthetic languages.
-Nouns in Russian inflect for at least six cases, most of which descended from Proto-Indo-European cases, whose functions English translates by instead using other strategies like prepositions, verbal voice, word order, and possessive s.
+Greek, Latin, German and a majority of the Slavic languages, including Russian, are synthetic languages, characterized by free word order.
+Nouns in Russian inflect for at least six cases, most of which descended from Proto-Indo-European cases, whose functions English expresses instead by other strategies like prepositions, verbal voice, word order and possessive s.

-Modern Hebrew is more analytic than Classical Hebrew mostly with nouns.
-Classical Hebrew relies heavily on inflectional morphology to convey grammatical relationships, while in Modern Hebrew, there has been a significant reduction of the use of inflectional morphology.
+Modern Hebrew is more analytic than Classical Hebrew, particularly in its treatment of nouns.
+Classical Hebrew relies heavily on inflectional morphology to convey grammatical relationships, while in Modern Hebrew there has been a significant reduction of the use of inflectional morphology.